We All Dream

 Plus, you can rest assured knowing all LWLT products are Global Recycled Standard certified.

 We’re serious about our certifications!
 Because objectivity, transparency, and consistency matter deeply to us, our certifications work to verify the sustainability and ethics of our production processes through third-party measures.
 When you shop with us, check to see if your choices are certified for extra assurance that you’re making an environmental and ethical choice.

 OEKO-TEX® certification ensures a textile has been verified in an independent laboratory, and is free from more than 100 substances known to be harmful to human and environmental health.

 GOTS certification ensures that organic textiles follow world-recognized environmental and ecological standards during every level of the production process (from harvesting the raw materials to manufacturing, labeling, and more).
 Fun fact: GOTS certified products are pesticide-free and require lighter water irrigation!

 The RDS certification ensures that best practices for animal welfare are followed throughout the entirety of a product’s supply chain, and that a product contains only certified material.

 The DOWNPASS certification ensures down or feather materials sourced from Europe meet the highest ethical standards for animal welfare and quality control.

 The Downmark certification ensures that down and feather products bearing this mark are genuine, high-quality, and finished in Canada according to strict ethical standards.

-*Valid for first time QEHomeLinens.com customers only. $10 discount valid with min. purchase of $200 on Carlingdale, Home Republic, Aruba, Seventh Heaven brands; excludes End of Season Clearance products; offer expires 15 days after signing up.
+*Valid for first time QEHomeLinens.com customers only. $10 discount valid with min. purchase of $200 on Carlingdale, Home Republic, Aruba, Seventh Heaven brands; excludes End of Season Clearance products and purchases of gift cards; offer expires 15 days after signing up.